cernoh/physics_alevel/resonant frequency.md

 # resonant frequency
-When driving frequency is equal t natural frequency
+When driving frequency is equal to natural frequency